Skip to content

 Webhooks

-EUDIPLO supports webhook endpoints that let external services actively participate in issuance and presentation flows.
+EUDIPLO supports webhook endpoints to push data to your external services during issuance and presentation flows.

 Supported Webhook Scenarios

-Notification Webhook Receives status updates (e.g., accepted or denied) about issuance flows.
+Notification Webhook Outbound Receives status updates (e.g., accepted or denied) about issuance flows.

 Example Webhook Service